James Ralph Darling: Early life

-Darling was born in Tonbridge, England, the second child of Augustine Major Darling and his Scottish wife, Jane Baird, née Nimmo.
-He was educated at the preparatory school in Tonbridge run y his father, then at Repton School a boarding school in Derbyshire.
+Darling was born in Tonbridge, England, the second child of Augustine Major Darling and his Scottish wife Jane Baird (née Nimmo).
+He was educated at the preparatory school in Tonbridge run by his father, then at Repton School a boarding school in Derbyshire.
 He was a second lieutenant in the Royal Field Artillery in France and occupied Germany in 1918 and 1919 before reading history at Oriel College, Oxford.
 He taught from 1921 to 1924 at Merchant Taylors' School in Liverpool, before joining the staff of Charterhouse in Surrey.

 Headmaster

 He was appointed as headmaster of Geelong Grammar School in 1930.
 The student population of the school had grown from 370 to 1,139 by the time of his retirement.
 He was a founding member of the Headmasters' Conference of the Independent Schools of Australia and was its sixth chairman.
 During his time at Geelong, Darling set up the Outward Bound campus Timbertop in the foothills of the Australian Alps between Mansfield and Mount Buller where academic work was supplemented by a wide range of physical activity.
 Notable pupils included future prime minister John Gorton and Charles, Prince of Wales.
 Darling was a founder and first national president of the Australian College of Educators.
 He served from 1933 to 1971 on the council of the University of Melbourne and he was a member of the Universities Commission from 1941 to 1951.

 Darling believed that it was of primary importance in education to cultivate sensitivity in students, but that toughness was also required for effective leadership.
 He revolutionised Geelong Grammar School with his educational philosophy, overhauling the curriculum and focusing less on achievement and more on learning.
 He encouraged selflessness and hard work over competitiveness and idleness.
+He had Christian socialist views.